 Be aware that big dogs and female dogs create the most obvious brown spots because they pee more in one place.
 Big dogs pee more because they eat and drink more.
 Female dogs are bigger brown spot creators because they empty their bladders at one time in one location, unlike their male counterparts.
 Females also squat down closer to the ground, making the “application” more concentrated in that one location.

 Whether a dog is a purebred or a rescue mutt, we are obsessed, as we should be, with providing the pet with a great diet, a diet that unfortunately now leads to brown spots across lawns everywhere.
 Why?
 Because healthy dogs today, like their human counterparts, eat a diet high in natural protein.
 The more protein a dog consumes, the more nitrogen finds its way into his or her urine.

 Finally, saturate the area with Lawnifi® Recover.
 Lawnifi Recover is a powerful, balanced liquid nutrition package specially formulated to help a lawn fight through summer stress.
-It is specifically intended to help damage lawns recover, as its name indicates, in this case from a pet-generated brown spot.
+It’s specifically intended to help damaged lawns recover, as its name indicates.
+In this case, it’s from a pet-generated brown spot.
 You can purchase Recover as an individual bottle on our website or find it in the Summer Fertilizer Box and Fall Fertilizer Box.

 Obviously, try to keep your pet from urinating on the lawn by conducting more controlled walks.
 That said, we all recognize that we can’t control the actions of everyone else’s dogs.
 But we can impact how we bring urine-generated brown spots back to a healthy green.
 We can quickly help them recover with Recover from Lawnifi.